 If you own anything that exceeds this limit – a diamond engagement ring or computer for example – you will need to call the insurer and get it recorded separately on your policy documents.
 Make sure you keep updating the policy if you buy anything over this value in the future too.

 Accidental damage – anything from red wine spills or putting your foot through the landing ceiling – doesn’t come as part of a standard home contents policy either.
 You will have to buy it as a bolt-on to your basic cover or as part of a premium home insurance package.
-As you would expect, extras like these will push up the cost of your annual premium.
+And you would expect, extras like these will push up the cost.

 Watch out for the ‘average’ clause’: If you’ve got £40,000 of contents but only insure for £30,000, you’ve only bought 75% of the cover you need.
 In this case, the insurer is within its rights only to pay 75% of any claim you make – so a £10,000 claim would only get a £7,500 payout.